Microsoft Teams - Ultimate Guide to using Teams

 You can share a file with people outside your team (if they are also using Teams) by sending it to them in a chat.

-If you want to share a file with someone outside your organization, open the file in Office Online or an Office app and share it from there.
+If you want to share a file with someone outside your organization, open the file in Microsoft 365 online or a Microsoft 365 app and share it from there.

 - If sharing files / folders with people outside of Trinity, please be mindful of the type of data shared, more information on the type of data that can be stored and shared is available in Data Classification and Data Storage & Sharing